 I don’t do cold casework anywhere these days, however to understand the mentality behind these request I often go along with the approaches to see what happens.

-Me – “Sure what do you want and how big would you like it?”
+Me: ‘Sure, what do you want and how big would you like it?’

-Response – “Oh nothing too big, about this size, when could you do that?”
+Response: ‘Oh nothing too big, about this size, when could you do that?’

-This is the part I like as it enables me to see the reaction on these folk’s faces.
+(This is the part I like as it enables me to see the reaction on these folk’s faces)

-Me – “Give me your details and I will get my personal assistant to send you an invoice for that sized painting.”
+Me: ‘Give me your details and I will get my personal assistant to send you an invoice for that sized painting.’

 This is where I tend to get a bit upset.
-Yes you idiot, just like the Doctor, or the Lawyer or the Plumber, I too get paid for what I do.
+Yes you idiot, just like the doctor, or the lawyer or the plumber, I too get paid for what I do.

-This also is part of the psychology that I have to deal with every day when I speak with Artists about The Colour in your life TV series.
+This also is part of the psychology that I have to deal with every day when I speak with artists about the Colour In Your Life TV series.

-I applaud the wisdom of the many Artists that have had the courage to come on board and be a part of our journey, I think if you read the many testimonials you can plainly see that this idea is one whose time has come, I was just the vehicle to get it started.
+I applaud the wisdom of the many artists that have had the courage to come on board and be a part of our journey.
+I think if you read the many testimonials you can plainly see that this idea is one whose time has come; I was just the vehicle to get it started.

-For some reason even Artists think that I just seem to pull money out of my you know what and be able to pay the five staff that work with me and the three ladies that work for our not for Profit, Paint Your Life.
+For some reason even artists think that I just seem to pull money out of my you-know-what and be able to pay the five staff that work with me and the three ladies that work for our not for profit, Paint Your Life.

-Oh my God you’re going to charge me, is a comment I hear over the phone every week and once again someone in the Arts doesn’t deserve to be paid for the huge effort they are making to actually make some one else’s life a hell of a lot better than it was before we did these shows for them.
+‘Oh my God you’re going to charge me?’, is a comment I hear over the phone every week, and once again, someone in the arts doesn’t deserve to be paid for the huge effort they are making to actually make some one else’s life a hell of a lot better than it was before we did these shows for them.

-Colour In Your Life is on a blue ocean at the moment and I well understand why no one else on the planet has ever tried this before, reason being, because it is simply UNBELIEVABLY hard to do and to keep the systems and the Artists and all the schedules operating every day so that there are no mistakes made.
+Colour In Your Life is on a blue ocean at the moment, and I well understand why no one else on the planet has ever tried this before, reason being, because it is simply UNBELIEVABLY hard to do and to keep the systems and the artists and all the schedules operating every day so that there are no mistakes made.
 It actually costs me personally far more money to bring these shows to the many broadcasters we work with these days than the price that is charged.

-We simply would not have as many companies across the world, particularly from the U.S, wanting to partner with us if they did not see the enormous value that our idea is having and will have in the future for the Arts.
+We simply would not have as many companies across the world, particularly from the U.S, wanting to partner with us if they did not see the enormous value that our idea is having and will have in the future for the arts.

-If you can’t see the value in what we do, then that’s fine, but don’t come to us in 5 years time and say, gee nothing has changed for me.
+If you can’t see the value in what we do, then that’s fine, but don’t come to us in 5 years time and say, gee, nothing has changed for me.

-The Artists that have been filmed will be seen in 100 years time somewhere in the world.
+The artists that have been filmed will be seen in 100 years time somewhere in the world.
 The others will just be a painting hanging on a wall.